 Prior to the discontinuation of the Company's research and development activities, the Company estimated pre-clinical study and clinical trial expenses pursuant to contracts with research institutions and contract research organizations that conducted and managed pre-clinical studies and clinical trials on the Company's behalf.
 These estimates were based on the level of service performed and the underlying agreement.
 Further, the Company accrued expenses related to clinical trials based on the level of patient enrollment and other activities according to the related agreements.
 The Company monitored patient enrollment levels and other activities to the extent reasonably possible and adjusted estimates accordingly.
 If actual costs incurred or the timing of services varied from the Company's estimate, the Company adjusted the accrual accordingly.
-On September 20, 2016, the Company announced its decision to close the ongoing Phase 1 study of MRX34 and halted enrollment and dosing of patients in the study.
+On September 20, 2016, the Company announced its decision to close the ongoing Phase 1 study of MRX34 and suspended all research and development activities.